 - 16 oz pho rice noodles

-- 4 tbsp fresh lime juice (you can also substitute or cut the lime juice with unseasoned rice vinegar)
+- 4 tablespoon fresh lime juice, (you can also substitute or cut the lime juice with unseasoned rice vinegar)

 - hoisin sauce

 FOR THE SLOW-COOKER DUCK STOCK